seeger54367/TermText/README.md

 ## A terminal messaging application
 ### Authors: Austin Daniell, Sal Trupiano

 This project provides a terminal user interface for the popular Twilio messaging service.
-This project was created for GrizzHacks5 at Oakland University.

 ### Application Features:
 - Terminal User Interface that populates a list with the user's Twilio SMS message conversations.
 - Users can send, receive, and view their Twilio SMS messages.